Formulations

 The following parameters have to be defined when choosing the Weibull function:

-Dissolution shape corresponding to the shape parameter b and, thus, characterizing the curve as either exponential (b = 1), sigmoid (b > 1), or parabolic (b < 1).
+Dissolution shape $b$ characterizing the curve as either exponential ($b = 1$), sigmoid ($b > 1$), or parabolic ($b < 1$).

 Please note that the Weibull function can only be combined with the Administration type Oral.

 The Lint80 is an empirical function assuming linear release until 80% of the administered dose is dissolved.
-This type of formulation can also only be combined with the Administration type Oral.
+This type of formulation can only be combined with the Administration type Oral.

 The following parameters have to be defined when choosing the Lint80 function: